 Discover Luxembourg-Ville : Literature (Comics / News)

-Unlike its neighbours, Belgium and Switzerland, Luxembourg practices multilingualism on a daily basis and it is not uncommon to find on a website an article written in French followed by a second one written in German, without the translation being systematically offered.
-In addition to this, there is the historical background of border revisions, but also of exodus or, on the contrary, of multi-ethnic immigration.
-In order to overcome the problem of bringing together in one place works written in several languages by natives living abroad as well as those by authors who have recently settled in the country and who sometimes use English, a specific term, "luxemburgensia", has been created to designate all writings relating to Luxembourg and, by extension, the National Library's collection.
-A literary journey to the heart of a nation that has learned to make its multiple facets cohabit.
+Unlike neighboring Belgium and Switzerland, Luxembourg is multilingual on a daily basis, and it's not uncommon to find an article written in French on a website, followed by a second one in German, without the latter being systematically translated.
+Added to this is a history punctuated by border revisions, exodus and immigration.
+To overcome the problem of bringing together works written in several languages by natives living abroad, as well as those by newcomers to the country who sometimes use English, a specific term has been coined, "luxemburgensia", to designate all writings relating to Luxembourg and, by extension, the holdings of the Bibliothèque Nationale.
+A literary journey to the heart of a nation that has learned to combine its many facets.

 See the top 10 associated with this file: Lecture